 - Short-term use of document, sample and food storage, subject to availability

 The CRF houses a dual-energy X-ray facility (DXA) that provides measurements for research involving body composition (fat and fat-free mass) and bone mineral (content and density) either in the whole body, or specific parts of the body (limbs, trunk etc.).
 For further information about the scanner please contact Dr Melanie Pascale

 There is a dedicated CRF laboratory for immediate sample processing.
 There are also fridges and freezers for short-term storage prior to sample transfer to researchers’ own laboratories or the Norwich Biorepository with which the CRF maintains a close liaison.
 The laboratory is equipped with ultracold -80C freezer, four bench top centrifuges, sample fridge, sample -20c freezer, microfuge, vortex, and two sets of pipetmen kits.
 The laboratory will also be stocked with basic laboratory supplies

-- A general kitchen for the preparation of meals and refreshments for study participants, with a serving hatch opening directly into the participants’ lounge/dining room and also a research kitchen equipped to commercial standards for batch preparation of food products and standardised test meals.
+The CRF has a general kitchen for the preparation of meals and refreshments for study participants and patients, with a serving hatch opening directly into the participants’ lounge/dining room and also a research kitchen equipped to commercial standards for batch preparation of food products and standardised test meals.

-- The CRF has access to an on-site -40°C walk-in food storage freezer, along with several domestic food fridges and freezers located within the CRF.
+The CRF has access to an on-site -40°C walk-in food storage freezer, along with several domestic food fridges and freezers located within the CRF.